muximus3/Auto-Eval/README.md

 **Auto-Eval** utilizes ChatGPT (GPT-3.5-turbo), GPT-4, and Claude's API to evaluate language models with a single command.

-By default, it assesses the accuracy of language models in various areas such as mathematical calculations, question answering, translation, classification and more.

 The evaluation prompt has been extensively tested to ensure maximum accuracy even when using GPT-3.5 while minimizing word usage to save token budget since GPT-4 can be quite expensive 💰.

 To further personalize the prompt, you can modify it using the default templates as a basis.
 For additional information, please refer to the documentation provided below ([click here](#jump)).

-Our unified interface integrates multiple GPT APIs using the [One-API-Tool](https://github.com/muximus3/OneAPI) library, allowing for maximum customization and future development.

 ## Installation
 ```sh